jtebbens/Homewizard-Energy/README.md

 This app let's you connect your HomeWizard Energy wifi dongle to Homey.
 You can add your HomeWizard Energy in the device section.

+v0.0.6
+- Added aggregated meter for compatibility with power by the hour application

 v0.0.5
 - First release